Support Centre

 Actions by unauthorized persons

-The Data Breach Act bars unauthorized persons from using or releasing personal information acquired through a security breach (10 M.R.S. §1347-A).
+The Notice of Risk to Personal Data Act bars unauthorized persons from using or releasing personal information acquired through a security breach (10 M.R.S. §1347-A).

 Safe harbor